seanreed1111/DEV-NEW-PYTHON-PRECOURSE/challenges/objects6.md

 Write a function called "removeStringValues".

-Given an object, "removeStringValues" removes any properties on the given object whose values are strings.
+Given an dictionary, "removeStringValues" removes any keys on the given dictionary whose values are strings.

 ```
 input = {'name': 'Sam', 'age': 20}